+8.10.12 NO RE-ENTRY BY PLAYER - It is a violation for a player or the goalkeeper, while in possession of the ball, to enter the goal crease area.
 Nor may he remain in the goal crease area in possession of the ball for longer than four (4) seconds.

-- 8.10.13 NO REENTRY BY BALL A goalie or a defending player in the crease is not allowed to make contact with a ball that has been deliberately directed or passed back to the crease by a teammate.
-This would include a ball after being deliberately directed hits the dasher board and then enters crease or a ball that is deliberately directed that rolls through the crease and a goalie or a defending player in the crease then makes contact with the ball.
+8.10.13 NO REENTRY BY BALL - A goalkeeper or a defending player in the crease is not allowed to make contact with a ball that has been deliberately directed or passed back to the crease by a teammate.
+This would include a ball after being deliberately directed hits the dasher board and then enters crease or a ball that is deliberately directed that rolls through the crease and a goalkeeper or a defending player in the crease then makes contact with the ball.
 If a deliberately directed ball is deflected by an offensive player this will not be considered reentry.
-A defender while in the crease is allowed to pick up a non-deliberately directed loose ball outside the crease. - 8.10.14 CHECKING A NON-GOALIE WHO HAS POSSESSION IN THE CREASE When a defending player other than the goalie is in his own crease with possession, opposing players may not enter the crease to body-check said player.

-Opposing players may check the stick of the ball carrier when said player has two feet in the crease and the ball and stick is outside the crease

-Opposing players may attempt to intercept a pass by said player and stick-on-stick contact is allowed outside the crease.
+A defender while in the crease is allowed to pick up a non-deliberately directed loose ball outside the crease.
+8.10.14 CHECKING A NON-GOALKEEPER WHO HAS POSSESSION IN THE CREASE - When a defending player other than the goalkeeper is in their own crease with possession, opposing players may not enter the crease to body-check said player.
+Opposing players may check the stick of the ball carrier when said player has two feet in the crease and the ball and stick is outside the crease Opposing players may attempt to intercept a pass by said player and stick-on-stick contact is allowed outside the crease.
 Violation of this rule shall result in a two (2) minute minor penalty or more serious penalties if warranted.

-- 8.10.15 BALL ENSNARED IN NETTING Should the ball be continuously contacting or resting on the back of the netting (ensnared), the referee shall stop play and the ball is given to the goalie in his crease. - 8.10.16 PENALTY SHOT Should a player in his own end deliberately fall on the ball in his crease in front of his goal line, or deliberately closes his hand on the ball in his crease in front of his goal line, a penalty shot will be imposed on the offending team.
+8.10.15 BALL ENSNARED IN NETTING - Should the ball be continuously contacting or resting on the back of the netting (ensnared), the referee shall stop play and the ball is given to the goalkeeper in their crease.
+8.10.16 PENALTY SHOT - Should a player in their own end deliberately fall on the ball in their crease in front of their goal line, or deliberately closes their hand on the ball in the crease in front of their goal line, a penalty shot will be imposed on the offending team.
 See rule 6.9.6